marchtec/fiscalis/PRIVACY_POLICY.md

 ## Fiscalis: Privacy policy
 Política de Privacidade

-Welcome to the Fiscalis app for Android!
+Welcome to the Fiscalis app for Android!<br>
-<<PT-BR>>Bemvindo ao app Fiscalis para Android
+Bemvindo ao app Fiscalis para Android

 This is an app to access the functionalities of Fiscalis report and document management tool.